 The capital requirement for Health Underwriting risk is the sum of the Health Underwriting risk components plus the diversification effects.
-The Health Underwriting risk components are the similar to life technique underwriting risk, the Non-Similar to Life Techniques (NSLT) health risk and the health CAT risk.
+The Health Underwriting risk components are the Similar to Life Technique underwriting risk, the Non-Similar to Life Techniques (NSLT) health risk and the health CAT risk.

-Health Similar to Life techniques and Health Non-Similar to Life Risk contributed the greatest to the Health Underwriting risk with 42% and 34% respectively.
+Health Similar to Life techniques and Health Non- Similar to Life Risk contributed the greatest to the Health Underwriting risk with 42% and 33% respectively.
 The impact of diversification was around 24%.

 There were no material changes over the period regarding the Company's portfolio of insurance products.
+In addition, the Covid-19 pandemic did not materially impact the underwriting risks of the Company.

-Unit Linked Savings was the main source of business with a contribution of 55%.
-Non-Life (Health and Accident Business) followed with 33%.
-The remaining 12% included other Life risk products and General Fund Savings (with profit).
+Unit Linked Savings was the main source of business with a contribution of 59%.
+Non-Life (Health and Accident Business) followed with 30% in terms of Gross Written Premium.
+The remaining 11% included other Life risk products and General Fund Savings (with profit).

-The SCR Life and SCR Health as described above for the years ended 2019 and 2018 are shown below:
+The SCR Life and SCR Health as described above for the years ended 2020 and 2019 are shown below:

 SCR Life

-In Thousands € 31/12/2019 31/12/2018
+In Thousands € 31/12/2020 31/12/2019

-SCR Life 21.717 18.449
+SCR Life 24.055 21.717

-The SCR Life has increased by 18% compared to the previous reporting period with Lapse risk being the greatest contributor in the year with 15% increase.
-This increase was mainly due to the increase in business portfolio and the increase in unit-linked expenses.
+The SCR Life has increased by 11% compared to the previous reporting period with Expense risk being the greatest contributor in the year with 21% increase.
+This increase was mainly due to the increase in business portfolio, the increase in unit-linked expenses and the deterioration of yields.

-An increase in Expense risk of 25% also contributed to the increase of the SCR Life.
-This increase was mainly due to unit-linked business and the increase in the per-policy expenses as well as the significant impact from the new yield curves.
+An increase in Lapse risk of 6% also contributed to the increase of the SCR Life.
+This increase was mainly due to the increase of business and the deterioration of yields.

 SCR Health

-In Thousands € 31/12/2019 31/12/2018
+In Thousands € 31/12/2020 31/12/2019

-SCR Health 11.343 10.176
+SCR Health 11.308 11.343